-- Adults pay the regular fare with the reduced fare being able for children aged 6 to 14.
+- Adults pay the regular fare with the reduced fare being able for children 14 and under.

-- Children under 6 do not need to buy a ticket.
+- Children under six do not need to buy a ticket.

-If your planning to explore the city at a fair length we would really recommended getting either an unlimited 1-day ticket or a 7-day ticket, which are 7 and 30, respectively.
+If you're planning to explore the city at a fair length we would really recommended getting either an unlimited day ticket or a week ticket, which are 7 and 30, respectively.
 This will get you unlimited travel across the whole network and a worthwhile investment.
-Berlin might not seem big but the city is HUGE - walking around the entire city can be long and draining so its worth thinking about.
+Berlin is huge - walking around the entire city can be long and tiring so its worth thinking about.

 You can buy a ticket from a multitude of locations including over 330 kiosks and station shops across the city.
 You will find ticket counters in the larger stations but can find multilingual ticket machines on the platforms of most S-and U-Bahn stations easily.
 Bus fares are paid to the driver and at machines inside the trams.